boringproxy/boringproxy.io/pages/usage.md

 `boringproxy` consists of two kinds of long running processes that act as server and client.

-They can be invoked directly on the shell or in a tmux session, or be configured to run as system daemons.
+Run it in the shell, with `bg`/`fg`, in a tmux session, or configure a system daemon.

 It is managed via an administrative web interface.

+---

 ## Command line interface